bbartling/open-fdd/README.md

 ###### Note - Fault equations expect a float between 0.0 and 1.0 for a control system analog output that is typically expressed in industry HVAC controls as a percentage between 0 and 100% of command.
 Examples of a analog output could a heating valve, air damper, or fan VFD speed.
 For sensor input data these can be either float or integer based.
 Boolean on or off data for control system binary commands the fault equation expects an integer of 0 for Off and 1 for On.
 A column in your CSV file needs to be named `Date` with a Pandas readable time stamp tested in the format of `12/22/2022  7:40:00 AM`:

-### More to come to incorporate G36 central cooling and heating plants.
+### More to come to incorporate AHU zone level faults, fuel meters, central cooling and heating plants.
 Please submit a github issue or start a github conservation to request additional features.
-Pull requests encouraged to promote a community based free open source tool to help promote ASHRAE, HVAC optimization, and building carbon reduction efforts.
+Pull requests encouraged to promote a community based free open source tool to help promote better buildings, commissioning professionals, HVAC optimization, and building carbon reduction efforts.

 ## Author